specialunderwear/buildout-bash-completion/README.rst

     cdco # cd to buildout root
-    cds voxin # (will autocomplete with tab and will cd into the project named voxin in the src dir) buildout # will run buildout, but from the buildout root. ntest # will run ./bin/test (pbp.recipe.noserunner) from the buildout root in the context of your current directory cdomelette # will cd into the omelette dir.
+    cds voxin # (will autocomplete with tab and will cd into the project named voxin in the src dir) buildout # will run buildout, but from the buildout root. ntest # will run ./bin/test (pbp.recipe.noserunner) from the buildout root,
+          # in the context of your current directory
+    cdomelette # will cd into the omelette dir.

 Please take a look at (or run) ``workflow.sh`` which demonstrates each command and